What type of content do you primarily create?

 Not really.

-Both Podchaser and Rephonic paywall their insights.
-So even if you’re willing to accept that the stats they present you with may not be precise, you won’t be able to see them unless you pay to.
+Both Podchaser and Rephonic require a subscription to access their insights.
+Even if you're willing to accept that their stats may not be precise, you won’t be able to view them without payment.

-ListenNotes, however, is a free tool that provides two metrics for most podcasts: Listen Score and Global Rank.
-The higher the Listen Score is, the more popular the show is.
-The Global Rank measures its place among all podcasts as a percentage—the lower the percentage, the higher its rank.
+ListenNotes, however, is a free tool that provides two key metrics: Listen Score and Global Rank.
+A higher Listen Score indicates greater popularity, while the Global Rank measures the podcast's standing among all shows—the lower the percentage, the better the ranking.

 How many downloads is a good number?